-Continuity risk

-Certain continuity risks have become relevant in view of current circumstances and are considered critical risks to be managed moving forward.
-Such risks are as follows:
+Continuity risk: Certain continuity risks have become relevant in view of current circumstances and are considered critical risks to be managed moving forward.
+Such risks are: infectious diseases/pandemics, which are managed in accordance with the Business Continuity Plan, which is continuously monitoring business performance and provides strategies to manage risks when they materialize, including an annual testing plan.

-• Infectious diseases / Pandemics